 - Cybersecurity risks

-- Effectiveness of current cybersecurity measures
+- Effectiveness of current cybersecurity measures and remediation processes

 - Continuously evaluating vulnerabilities and proactively responding to cyber threats

-- Writing documentation, e.g. an information security policy, of procedures, standards and guidelines for in-house applications and evaluating third-party applications
+- Writing documentation, e.g. an information security policy, of procedures, standards, and guidelines for in-house applications and evaluating third-party applications

 - Detailing data retention policy documentation, including how non-public personally identifiable information (PII) is disposed of

-- Investing in data security controls like data encryption, data governance and data protection, as well as other security controls
+- Investing in data security controls like data encryption, data governance, and data protection, as well as other security controls

 - Detecting cybersecurity events such as data breaches